PRAESA hosted an NCF curriculum orientation workshop at the University of Cape Town from 22-26 January 2018.

-“The best way to prepare children for their adult life is to give them what they need as children” (Principle 1) said Tina Bruce in her keynote address, “10 Transglobal Principles of Early Childhood Education”, at our March 2017 Early Childhood Development Conference in Cape Town.
+“The best way to prepare children for their adult life is to give them what they need as children” (Principle 1) said Tina Bruce in her keynote address, “10 Transglobal Principles of Early Childhood Education” (download full presentation), at our March 2017 Early Childhood Development Conference in Cape Town.
 This and the other principles affirm the importance of play in a child’s life – that play is not just a pastime in a child’s life but an absolutely vital part of early childhood development.

-Read Rujeko Mayo’s lively blog about the happenings and read and listen to UNICEF South Africa’s Andre Viviers.
-There’s more in these workshop summaries from Carole Bloch on emergent writing, Sara Stanley and Nolubabalo Mbotshwa on story telling and early literacy, Georgie McCall and Peter Hadebe on nature, Tina Bruce, Xoliswa Ndhove and Madeline Mdladla on gifts and occupations – exploring mathematics, and Stella Louis and Mandisa Nakani on observing children and schemas.
-Listen also to Stella on schemas!
+Read our lively blogs by Rujeko Mayo and Ivan Kiley about the happenings and read and listen to UNICEF South Africa’s Andre Viviers.
+There’s more in these workshop summaries from Carole Bloch on emergent writing (and here’s Carole’s presentation), Sara Stanley and Nolubabalo Mbotshwa on story telling and early literacy (and presentation), Georgie McCall and Peter Hadebe (and video) on nature, Tina Bruce, Xoliswa Ndhove and Madeline Mdladla on gifts and occupations – exploring mathematics, and Stella Louis and Mandisa Nakani on observing children and schemas.

-This conference (look out for our report here soon) – was a collaboration between PRAESA, UNICEF, The Froebel Trust, the Department of Higher Education & Training, and the Centre for Early Childhood Development – offered a range of opportunities for participants to observe, experience, discuss, analyse and act to ensure the fundamentals of quality in an inclusive, principled and transformative curriculum approach in early childhood education.
+This conference was a collaboration between PRAESA, UNICEF, The Froebel Trust, the Department of Higher Education & Training, and the Centre for Early Childhood Development – offered a range of opportunities for participants to observe, experience, discuss, analyse and act to ensure the fundamentals of quality in an inclusive, principled and transformative curriculum approach in early childhood education.
 Through keynote talks and interactive workshops, the conference brought theory and practice together to reaffirm what quality in early childhood education means for all young children, making visible, simple but profound elements, drawing on commonly held principles, and making transformative links with the South African Education 0-4 framework and curriculum requirements of Grade R.

 Issues in the development of multilingual children’s literacy and literature in South Africa – taking stock